Wednesday, 10 December 2008

 Reference Letters

 If you leave your job because you finished your contract or quit, you should get both recommendation letters and a constancia de trabajo.
 Recommendation letters speak well of you and your work.
-The constancia de trabajo should be given by the head of the company and should state whether you were full/time or part/time, the dates when you started and finished working, your title, and duties.
+The constancia de trabajo should be given by the head of the company and should state whether you were full-time or part-time, the dates when you started and finished working, your title, and duties.
 If possible, have this put in your recommendation letter as well.
 Have the constancia de trabajo signed and stamped with the company seal.
 If you’re in planilla, when you leave your job, you’ll get liquidacion, which is basically your last salary plus a month and a half.
 You can also take out all the money in your CTS.
-Be sure to ask for this.
+Be sure to ask about this.

 0 comments: